In the realm of optics, we are also seeing prices drop while quality and innovation improve and a big part of that has been thanks to Holosun.

 Final Thoughts

-Holosun seems to be adapting well to the U.S. optics market and doing this crazy thing by giving the consumers what they want at a low price point.
+Holosun is crushing sales in the U.S. optics market.
+Surprise, surprise, giving the consumers what they want at a reasonable price point is popular.

-With a variety of options on the table, there’s bound to be a Holosun red dot suited for just about every need.
+With a variety of options on the table, there’s bound to be a Holosun red dot suited for just about every need you have.

 Travis, excellent article and I couldn’t agree more.
 I’m just an average guy on an average guy budget, who likes guns for sport and personal/home defense.
 I own a couple other brand optics and they’re good but either the quality/features weren’t as good for the same or more money or they were as good but for a lot more money.
 I’ve outfitted my wife’s and my carry guns with the HE507K-GR-X2 and the HE407C-GR-X2 respectively and looking at the AEMS for a future AR build.
 I have astigmatism so I prefer the green reticle and with Holosun I feel like I’m still getting a good deal even with the higher priced HE models.
 To me, Holosun is to red dots what Streamlight is to lights, with both both brands, I get the quality/features I demand with a price I can stomach.